moliver28/research-handbook/content/handbook/engineering/development/dev/create/editor-extensions/ownership.md

 ## Process of notifying others

-* When a team starts working on a feature:
+* When a team starts working on a feature that will require Editor Extensions support:
   * PM/EM will notify **Create:Editor Extensions** group's PM/EM - this allows the team to forecast the capacity necessary to support in the near future
 * When the UI of the feature is ready:
   * the authoring team opens an integration MR